patrick-kidger/signatory/docs/pages/reference.rst

 ----

-Finally the following ``torch.nn.Module`` is provided as a convenience.
+Finally the following :class:`torch.nn.Module` is provided as a convenience.
 As described in `Deep Signatures -- Bonnier et al. 2019 <https://arxiv.org/abs/1905.08494>`_, it is often advantageous to augment a path before taking the signature.

 .. autoclass:: signatory.Augment